liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

 that don't use Service Builder, however, *should* define a registration for their initial schema.

-The `DLWebUpgrade` registrator's second registration (from schema version `0.0.1` to `1.0.0`) includes two upgrade steps.
+The `DLWebUpgrade` registrator's next registration (from schema version `0.0.1` to `1.0.0`) includes two upgrade steps.

 	registry.register(